-While trekking in Torres del Paine National Park (particularly if you hike solo and avoid paying for an unncessarily – and costly – tour) might seem a daunting prospect, it really needn’t be.
+While trekking in Torres del Paine National Park (particularly if you hike solo and avoid paying for an unnecessarily – and costly – tour) might seem a daunting prospect, it really needn’t be.

-You cover a grand total of 76-miles over between nine and eleven days depending on the speed you choose and some days seeing you trekking over 11-miles – a distance that isn’t for the faint hearted.
+You cover a grand total of 76-miles over between nine and eleven days depending on the speed you choose and some days seeing you trekking over 11-miles – a distance that isn’t for the fainthearted.

-The distance you cover each day won’t seem huge for those with hiking experience, it’ll be the weight of your rucksack that will leave you feeling less than perky by the proposect of continuing when you get to Day Three.
+The distance you cover each day won’t seem huge for those with hiking experience, it’ll be the weight of your rucksack that will leave you feeling less than perky by the prospect of continuing when you get today three.

-It’s more challenging – but more rewarding – than hiking the W
+2. It’s more challenging – but more rewarding – than hiking the W

-As someone who has been hiking in Torres del Paine National Park on two occasions, once in March 2o16 and again in March 2017, I can say with authority that the Circuit is definitely the more challenging hike and I would go as far as saying that it’s one of the most difficult hikes in Patagonia.
+As someone who has been hiking in Torres del Paine National Park on two occasions, once in March 2016 and again in March 2017, I can say with authority that the Circuit is definitely the more challenging hike and I would go as far as saying that it’s one of the most difficult hikes in Patagonia.

 While I’ve written a length about how you can trek the W without a tour (and save yourself some pretty pennies in the process), this doesn’t fully solve my complaint with this particular trekking route around Torres del Paine National Park.

-Unfortunately, as the popularity of the park has increased, so inevitably have visitor numbers and this has left the W, in particular, feeling more like a busy shopping centre on a Saturday morning than a tranquil, Patagonian paradise of unspoilt wilderness and silence.
+Unfortunately, as the popularity of the park has increased, so inevitably have visitor numbers and this has left the W, in particular, feeling more like a busy shopping centre on a Saturday morning than a tranquil, Patagonian paradise of unspoiled wilderness and silence.

 Add in the fact that you’ll be passing through what can only be described as sensational scenery and the challenge of hiking the Circuit in Torres del Paine is 100% worth it.

-And you don’t need to be an experienced hiker
+3. And you don’t need to be an experienced hiker

-The biggest challenge that you’ll face is ensuring that your rucksack isn’t unrealistically heavy to the point that you can’t carry it (again, more on this shortly) and that you have the will-power to get up every day and continue hiking.
+The biggest challenge that you’ll face is to ensure that your rucksack isn’t unrealistically heavy to the point that you can’t carry it (again, more on this shortly) and that you have the will-power to get up every day and continue hiking.

 Sure, the landscape and the travellers you meant does make this significantly easier, but it ultimately comes down to your mental strength and your desire to succeed that will decide whether you do or not.

-Having the right equipment makes all the difference
+4. Having the right equipment makes all the difference

-In our case, it helps that my dad is a complete gear nerd and is already obsessed with lightweight hiking, but you too can easily ensure that you’re not overpacking and that your equipment is suited to the conditions of long-distance hiking in Torres del Paine National Park.
+In our case, it helps that my dad is a complete gear nerd and is already obsessed with lightweight hiking, but you too can easily ensure that you’re not overpacking and that your equipment is suited to the conditions of long-distance camping and hiking in Torres del Paine National Park.

 I’ve written about this topic at length in this post about packing the correct equipment for hiking the Circuit, but what I will advise in shorter form is that a lightweight backpacking tent (such as the beautiful Big Agnes HVUL2 that we used – and I reviewed) alongside a lightweight sleeping bag and mat do make the difference between a 20kg rucksack and a far lighter, more manageable bag.

 However, if you don’t plan on investing in a brand new tent, then make sure you test run outside of the shop any equipment you plan on hiring to confirm it’s in good condition before you pay.

-Good quality, broken in and waterproof hiking boots are your #1 essential item
+5. Good quality, broken in and waterproof hiking boots are your #1 essential item

 But good equipment isn’t just about your camping gear.
 I can’t stress this enough: carrying yourself and the weight of your rucksack over 76-miles is enough to leave your feet feeling seriously sore, particularly if you’re wearing poor-quality hiking boots and, like me, are prone to suffering the worst hiking ailment of them all: blisters.